Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use the bathroom before taking your reading.
 A full bladder can change the results.

-Blood pressure is recorded as 2 numbers: the systolic pressure, when the heart beats, over the diastolic pressure, when the heart relaxes between beats.
-The systolic number comes first, or on top.
-The diastolic number is second, or on the bottom.
+Blood pressure measurements are given as 2 numbers.
+Systolic blood pressure is the upper number.
+This is the pressure when the heart contracts.
+Diastolic blood pressure is the lower number.
+This is the pressure when the heart relaxes between beats.
 Both numbers in a blood pressure reading are important.
 As we grow older, systolic blood pressure is particularly important.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |